 Using the proper setting technique is one of a player’s critical volleyball skills — teaching how it’s done is a skill of its own.
-Emily Haza is an Oregon State assistant coach and a club volleyball coach for various age groups.
+Emily Hiza is a club volleyball coach for various age groups.
 Today, she gives us a comprehensive overview on how to teach proper setting technique to young volleyball players.

 The videos cover each aspect of setting with a special focus on: